textcreationpartnership/A02837/README.md

 ##Content Summary##

 #####Front#####

-The equall vvayes of God tending to the rectifying of the crooked wayes of man.
-The passages whereof
+1. TO THE CHRISTIAN Reader the Authour wiſheth Grace, Peace, Salvation.

+1. The contents of the ſeverall CHAPTERS.

+1. Faults eſcaped in ſome copies.

 #####Body#####

+1. THE EQVALL WAYES OF GOD: Tending to the rectifying of the crooked wayes of man.

-1. CHAP.
+    _ CHAP.
 I. In which foure generall poſitions are ſet downe, as the ground-worke of all: Concluſions deduced thence.

-1. CHAP.
+    _ CHAP.
 II.
 Particular poſitions about Gods dealing with man, to bring him to ſalvation.
 Concluſions thence.

-1. CHAP.
+    _ CHAP.
 III.
 What courſe and order God hath preſcribed on mans part.
 Concluſions thereupon.

-1. CHAP.
+    _ CHAP.
 IIII.
 Our ſalvation is of the Lord: of his meere mercy: And by his powerfull working in us.

-1. CHAP.
+    _ CHAP.
 5.CHAP.
 V. Mans perdition is of himſelfe, and firſt by default of Rulers apoſtating from God: ſo as yet man dyes in and for his owne ſins.
 Concluſions thence.

-1. CHAP.
+    _ CHAP.
 6.CHAP.
 VI.
 Mans perdition is of himſelfe in the ſecond place by his own default: Where the Rulers and teachers do their duties.
 Concluſions thēce.
 Laſtly, concluſiōs from the former & this chapter jointly conſidered.

 **Types of content**